Designed as an alternative to existing systems that use PCMs, NewMass offers significant energy and cost savings

 The design team has been awarded the CIBSE Performance Award 2018

-Working with a number of partners and funders, the project to design a new low energy cooling system arose after the design team identified a number of flaws in the way phase change materials (PCMs) are used to cool buildings.
+The design of a new low energy cooling system arose through identification of a number of flaws in the way phase change materials (PCMs) are used to cool buildings.
 Passive systems, such as wallboards and ceiling tiles, cannot be relied on for year-round temperature control.
 Active systems, for example insulation tanks with PCM modules, do not save energy overall.
 Our aim was to develop a solution that would offer a significant energy saving when compared to a passive chilled beam system of the same capacity.

 Formed from a number of finned tubes, NewMass is designed to sit below the ceiling of an occupied space.
 The tubes are filled with a phase change material that absorbs excess heat and transforms it from a solid to a liquid.
 Then, at night, the absorbed heat is either passively discharged into the night air or put through a chilled water loop.